Venosa Cathedral

 Venosa Cathedral (Duomo di Venosa; Concattedrale di Sant'Andrea) is a Roman Catholic cathedral in Venosa, Basilicata, Italy, dedicated to Saint Andrew.
-It was constructed 1470 and 1502.
+It was constructed between 1470 and 1502, at the behest of Pirro del Balzo.
 Formerly the episcopal seat of the Diocese of Venosa, since 1986 it has been a co-cathedral in the Diocese of Melfi-Rapolla-Venosa.